Tonyslogic/comparetout-doc/README.md

 * The amount of generated electricity (if applicable) used and exported
 * The amount of used electricity that was purchased and generated

-The DAILY DETAILS tab will also be populated when the simulation is complete.
+The DAILY DETAILS, MONTHLY ROLLUP and YEAR SUMMARY tabs will also be populated when the simulation is complete.
 You can navigate the simulation output to get an insight into why the costs are the way they are.
 ![DailyDetails](./images/DailyDetails.png)
 ### Usage area details
 A usage must be saved with a unique name before adding any usage area.
 Newly created usage will be in edit mode already.